Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 For permanent SPA exempt employees:

-Accrual and use of Travel Time ETO shall be recorded and tracked by the department’s HR Facilitator or TIM Administrator.
+Accrual and use of Travel Time ETO shall be recorded and tracked by the school/division’s HR Office or the department’s TIM Administrator.

 See also “Leave/PTO Payouts & Transfers”

-For questions about recording travel-related time on a Time Record, or if you have questions about your leave balances, contact your department’s TIM Administrator or HR Facilitator, or visit the TIM website (listed below).
+For questions about recording travel-related time on a Time Record, or if you have questions about your leave balances, contact your department’s TIM Administrator or your school/division’s HR Office, or visit the TIM website (listed below).

 If you have questions about this policy, contact the Classification and Compensation Specialist in the Office of Human Resources assigned to work with your department.